darhrmsarm03/Cybersecurity-ontology-for-Smart-Devices/README.md

 This ontology is called a sensor network ontology for a smart home.
 It is a basic simulation for home use for systems such as Home Appliances, Heating systems and Security systems.
 All devices are connected to communicate and there is a main system control (master node).

-\*\*The main classes
+- The main classes
-Main Entity: a generic class for the physical items which is subdivided into the ontology Architecture and Devices.
+  - Main Entity: a generic class for the physical items which is subdivided into the ontology Architecture and Devices.
-Sensor: a subclass of the architecture for sensing.
+  - Sensor: a subclass of the architecture for sensing.

 The Device class has three systems which are All Rooms, Fridge and PC.
 The Architecture is made of 3 individuals; Heating, Lighting and security systems